Tbach1203/Analyzing-and-Building-a-Lung-cancer-prediction-model/README.md

-# Car-Sale-Reporting
+# Analyzing-and-Building-a-Lung-cancer-prediction-model
-Build a data warehouse about Car Sale
+Use Machine learning Models to predict and analyze about Lung cancer paetion patients